 People who are fed up using eyeglasses and contact lenses opt for this surgery.
 It can be performed in an eye clinic or hospital.
 The recovery is short and the results are permanent.

-Should I get LASIK eye surgery in Iran?
+Why LASIK eye surgery in Iran?

-Proficient eye surgeons and doctors – the development of medical tourism in Iran owes a lot to the Iranian doctors and surgeons.
+Proficient eye surgeons and doctors: The development of medical tourism in Iran owes a lot to the Iranian doctors and surgeons.

-Without no doubt, if it wasn’t for the successful work and extensive studies of our doctors, we wouldn’t been able to excel in this area and receive many patients from around the world especially our neighboring countries as well as African and European countries.
+Without doubt, if it wasn’t for the successful work and extensive studies of our doctors, we wouldn’t been able to excel in this area and receive many patients from around the world especially our neighboring countries as well as African and European countries.

-Low cost of LASIK surgery – Low cost of laser eye surgery in Iran compared to clinics in other countries is among the top reasons why Iran can be chosen as the preferred place for this eye treatment.
+Low cost of LASIK surgery: Low cost of laser eye surgery in Iran compared to clinics in other countries is among the top reasons why Iran can be chosen as the preferred place for this eye treatment.

 How much is LASIK surgery in Iran?